mapbox/node-mapnik-bench/README.md

 #### From binaries

-To easily install from binaries do:
+To install from binaries do:

 ```sh
 npm install